Ernst & Young: Sponsorships

+Entrepreneurial Winning Women

+Entrepreneurial Winning Women is a global EY initiative that identifies women founders and supports them to help them scale.
+Launched in 2008, the program has expanded to 55 countries and graduated over 1,000 entrepreneurs.

+In North America and Canada, eligibility focuses on founding CEOs who retain substantial ownership and lead privately held businesses.

+Notable alumnae include Sheri Jacobson (UK & Ireland, class of 2018), Brianne West (Asia–Pacific, class of 2020), Paula Fray (Africa, class of 2015), Jamie Kern Lima (North America, class of 2013) and Amy Buckner Chowdhry (North America, class of 2011).

 Art and media

 EY UK sponsors exhibitions of works by famous artists, such as Cézanne, Picasso, Bonnard, Monet, Rodin and Renoir.
 The most recent of these was Maharaja: the Splendour of India's Royal Courts at the Victoria and Albert Museum.

 In addition, EY sponsors the educational children's show Cyberchase on PBS Kids under the PBS Kids GO! television brand, in an effort to improve mathematics literacy in children.

 EY in the UK sponsors the ITEM club.

 EY in the UK has set up the National Equality Standard (NES), an initiative developed for business which sets clear equality, diversity and inclusion (EDI) criteria against which companies are assessed.
 The National Equality Standard (NES) is currently the only industry recognized national standard for EDI in the UK.

 EY in the UK has set up EY Foundation, a new UK charity set up to support young people and entrepreneurs.

 Sports

 On 8 September 2011, Rio 2016 made the announcement that EY would be an official sponsor of the 2016 Summer Olympics to be held in Brazil, as the exclusive provider of professional services – consulting and auditing – for Rio 2016 organizing committee.

 EY was an Official Partner to the 2012 and the 2014 Ryder Cups, it partners with the British and Irish Lions., and it has a longstanding relationship with the 2011 Tour de France winner Cadel Evans.

 In April 2019, EY announced a two-year-long collaboration with USA Rugby, where EY would act as their Official Principal Partner.
 The partnership was focusing on digital and technological transformations, as well as innovating and growing the game in the US, while specifically mentioning an overhaul of USA Rugby's diversity and inclusiveness program.